JacobFischer/ts-typed-routes/README.md

 The tests have 100% code coverage.
 That's incredibly hard to maintain in the real world, but it does not start you ham stringed.

-ALso linter rules are based off TSLint's reccomended settings, however for any rules not clearly defined I use my opinion on good code, and basically every other developer will have differing opinions.
+ALso linter rules are based off ESLint's reccomended settings, however for any rules not clearly defined I use my opinion on good code, and basically every other developer will have differing opinions.